Global Convergence of Hessenberg Shifted QR I: Exact Arithmetic: Nonnormal Matrices

 \subsection{Promising Ritz Values and Almost Monotonicity of the Potential}

-In the same spirit as Wilkinson's shift, which chooses a particular Ritz value (out of two), but using a different criterion, our shifting strategy will begin by choosing a Ritz value (out of $k$) that has the following property for some $\alpha\geq 1$. \begin{definition}[$\alpha$-promising Ritz value] Let $\cp \ge 1$, $\calR = \{r_1,...,r_k\}$ be a set of $\r$-approximate Ritz values for $H$, and $p(z) = \prod_{i=1}^k (z - r_i)$.
+In the same spirit as Wilkinson's shift, which chooses a particular Ritz value (out of two), but using a different criterion, our shifting strategy will begin by choosing a Ritz value (out of $k$) that has the following property for some $\alpha\geq 1$.
+This is a generalization of the ``greedy'' Wilkinson shift considered in Section \ref{sec:normal}. \begin{definition}[$\alpha$-promising Ritz value] Let $\cp \ge 1$, $\calR = \{r_1,...,r_k\}$ be a set of $\r$-approximate Ritz values for $H$, and $p(z) = \prod_{i=1}^k (z - r_i)$.
 We say that $r \in \calR$ is {\em $\cp$-promising} if

 \end{definition} Note that there is at least one $1$-promising Ritz value in every set of approximate Ritz values, since

 by linearity of expectation and AM/GM.
 The notion of $\cp$-promising Ritz value is a relaxation which can be computed efficiently from the entries of $H$ (in fact, as we will explain in Section \ref{sec:promising}, using a small number of implicit QR steps with Francis-like shifts of degree $k/2$).